elizsafar/English-for-designers/09-summary-details/09-summary-details.md

 ## Feedback

 I presented the new brand identity and marketing communication to the dance studio.
 They loved it.
 The work is going to be implemented.
-It should be on their social media, website and so on by the end of May.
+It should be on their social media, website and others platforms by the end of May.

-## What is going to happened in the future?